tech-Rajiv/cheatsheets-next/README.md

 };
 ```
 * Because there would be another middleware which will check in navigate , route calling etc about token so these two are diiferent , ratelimitter should be used to stop api/callings
-* We can access IP of user and can limit that, in middleware we can do req.ip but in node js runtime we need to get headers , so we do
+* We can access IP of user and can limit that, in Nextjs middleware we can do req.ip
+* But in node js runtime we need to get headers , so we do
 ```jsx
    const ip = req.ip ||req.headers.get("x-forwarded-for")?.split(",")[0] ||"unknown";
 ```